Devastating Banana Fungus Arrives In Colombia, Threatening The Fruit's Future

 Meanwhile, researchers are trying desperately to find a new kind of banana that can survive Tropical Race 4.

 Scientists in Australia have created a fungus-resistant variety using genetic engineering.
-It's still being tested, and would require government approval before it could be grown or sold.
+It's still being tested and would require government approval before it could be grown or sold.

 Other scientists are looking through nature's storehouse.
 When García-Bastidas was a graduate student at Wageningen University, in the Netherlands, he tested 300 different members of the banana family.

-"Unfortunately, 80 percent of the [varieties] that I tested were susceptible to TR4," he says.
+"Unfortunately, 80% of the [varieties] that I tested were susceptible to TR4," he says.
 "But there is a little bit of hope with the other ones that were not susceptible."

 None of those fungus-resistant plants are ready to replace the bananas that currently fill supermarket shelves.
 Most of them are cooking bananas, or plantains.
 Others are wild bananas with tiny fruit that's inedible; the pods are full of seeds.

-The hope, however, is that plant breeders can take these plants and cross-pollinate them, mating them with other, more commercially viable bananas, reshuffling the genes in order to create new varieties that are both delicious and immune to TR4.
+The hope, however, is that plant breeders can take these plants and cross-pollinate them, mating them with other, more commercially viable bananas, reshuffling the genes to create new varieties that are both delicious and immune to TR4.
 The company where García-Bastidas now works, Keygene, is one of the research centers pursuing this goal.

 Breeding bananas is so complicated that few people have ever tried it.
 For one thing, it takes bananas with seed-filled fruit, since those seeds represent the new genetic combinations that plant breeders want.
 Yet those seeds can't appear in the fruit of a commercial variety.